 Jump to:

-- Ingredient notes and substitutions:
+- Ingredient notes and substitutions for Chicken Cordon Bleu Casserole

-- How to make Cordon Bleu Chicken Casserole and Sauce:
+- How to make Cordon Bleu Chicken Casserole and Sauce

-- What is Chicken Cordon Bleu?
+- What is Chicken Cordon Bleu Casserole?

-- Serving suggestions:
+- Serving suggestions

-- How to store and reheat leftovers:
+- How to store and reheat leftovers

-- Make it ahead:
+- Make it ahead

 - Recipe FAQs: